ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the 'scope' parameter is present:

-   - The value of the CBOR byte string encodes a CBOR array, whose format MUST follow the data model AIF-OSCORE-GROUPCOMM defined in {{sec-format-scope}}.
+   - The value of the CBOR byte string encodes a CBOR array, whose format MUST follow the data model AIF-OSCORE-GROUPCOMM defined in {{sec-format-scope}} of this document.
 For each OSCORE group to join:

       - The group name is encoded as a CBOR text string.

       - The set of requested roles is expressed as a single CBOR unsigned integer.
-This is computed as defined in {{sec-format-scope}}, from the numerical abbreviations of each requested role defined in the "Group OSCORE Roles" registry, for which this document defines the entries in {{tab-role-values}} (REQ1).
+This is computed as defined in {{sec-format-scope}} of this document, from the numerical abbreviations of each requested role defined in the "Group OSCORE Roles" registry, for which this document defines the entries in {{tab-role-values}} (REQ1).

 ## Authorization Response {#ssec-auth-resp}